Geongyu/2019_DL_Project/README.md

 - torchvision
 - medpy
 - sklearn
-- from torchvision.datasets import VOCSegmentation (should be download images)
+- from torchvision.datasets import VOCSegmentation (Images should be downloaded for the first time.)

 ## Data Sets Statistics